List of roller coaster elements: Pre-drop

 A pre-drop, or preliminary drop, is any small hill following the lift hill that precedes the main drop.
 After a train is hauled up the lift and begins to descend down the hill in a standard configuration, the force of gravity pulls the train cars that are still hooked to the lift.
 When a pre-drop is used, the tension and stress on the lift mechanism is reduced prior to the train's release.
 The element is commonly found on early B&M roller coasters, as well as older roller coasters from other manufacturers.
 An alternative name "trick hill" comes from the illusion created from the pre-drop, which "tricks" riders into thinking they have already started the main descent, when in fact they haven't.

 Station

-The station is the area where guests waiting in a line queue board a roller coaster.
-The line often divides into lanes to allow guests to board each row.
-In addition to boarding, passengers also exit the ride within the station, but this is not always at the same location where boarding passengers are waiting.
+The station is the area where riders board or alight the ride vehicle.
+Many stations divide the queue and have guests wait behind gates corresponding to their respective seats on the ride vehicle.
+Most roller coasters only have one station, however some may have multiple to allow for higher rider throughput.

 Train

 A roller coaster train describes the vehicle(s) which transports passengers around a roller coaster's circuit.
 More specifically, a roller coaster train is made up of two or more "cars" which are connected by some sort of specialized universal joint.
 The vehicle is called a "train" due to its similarities with a railroad train.
 Individual cars vary in design, often carrying multiple passengers each.
-Some roller coasters, notably Wild Mouse roller coasters, operate with individual cars instead of trains.
+Some roller coasters, notably wild mouse roller coasters, operate with individual cars instead of trains.